spironoo/miro-cases/Documentation/SOLDERING_TUTORIAL.md

 ![Other Button Side](../Images/20251211_063532.jpg)

+It's at this point I like to test the SuperMini by flashing it and checking if everything's working.

 ---

-## Part 3: Testing and Entering DFU Mode
+## Part 2: Testing and Entering DFU Mode

 ### Connect USB-C Cable